Hilmy224/Tutorial-1/README.md

 * Creating a new Java class with identical setup procedures and instance variables may lead to redundancy and a decline in code quality.
 * This duplication in the new functional test suite can compromise code cleanliness, making it less organized and harder to maintain.
 * To improve code cleanliness, you could make abstract common setup procedures into reusable methods or parent classes to avoid duplication while ensuring that each test method focuses on a specific aspect of functionality.

+## Week 02

+### Reflection
+==First Part==
+* One of them is clumsily setting the generic type of a Set when compiler can infer it causing a redundancy.
+The fix was to just remove the type.
+* in the controller methods for retrieving path variables or request parameters can make it difficult to test those endpoints and can also lead to ambiguity in the request mappings.
+Adding @RequestParam annotations clarifies the purpose of each parameter and improves the readability of the code
+* Lastly, I realized that we put different responsibilities into the same controller class.Combining multiple controller responsibilities within a single controller class can lead to poor code organization and maintenance difficulties as the application grows.
+Separating controllers based on functionality, such as having a separate HomepageController and ProductController

+==Second Part==
+Yes, for the Continuous Integration is effectively implemented through the ci.yml file, facilitating automated unit testing upon code push or pull requests.
+Additionally, the Sonar and Scorecard tools bolster this process by automatically checking for code cleanliness and identifying any issues after each push.
+For Continuous Delivery, the deployment service Koyeb features an integrated CI/CD system, aiding in issue testing during the deployment phase.